 The last of its breed to sail the waters of the Caspian, "Lun" was abandoned after the 1990s collapse of the Soviet Union, condemned to rust away at Kaspiysk naval base, some 100 kilometers (62 miles) up the coast from Derbent.

-But before it could fade into oblivion, it's been rescued thanks to plans to make it a tourist attraction right at a time when this unusual travel concept could be poised to make a comeback.
+But, before it could fade into oblivion, it was rescued thanks to plans to make it a tourist attraction.
+Ironically, this happens right at a time when this unusual sea craft concept could be poised to make a comeback.

 Speed and stealth